 Ireland first introduced transfer pricing in 2011, which only applied to trading transactions involving the supply and acquisition of goods, services, money or intangible assets between associated persons or companies.
-The new Irish transfer pricing provisions to be introduced in 2020 will extend the rules to non-trading income and capital transactions.
+Updated Irish transfer pricing provisions introduced in January 2020 extended the rules to non-trading income and capital transactions.

-The rules require that transactions between associated persons should take place at arm's length, and that the principles contained in the OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administration must be followed when analysing whether a transaction has been entered into at arm's length.
-The recently published Finance Bill 2019 removes the exclusion from transfer pricing rules that previously applied in respect of small and medium enterprises, but sets out that these enterprises will either be fully exempt from transfer pricing documentation requirements or will have significantly reduced transfer pricing documentation requirements.
+The rules require that transactions between associated persons should take place at arm's length, and that the principles contained in the OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administration, as updated in January 2022, must be followed when analysing whether a transaction has been entered into at arm's length.